-The River Witham Viking sword is perhaps the jewel in the crown of Generation 2s sub US$300 production swords.
+The River Witham Viking sword is perhaps the jewel in the crown of Generation 2s US$300 price point production swords.

 Created in collaboration with the legendary sword scholar, Hank Reinhardt, this was the sword that brought Generation 2 to the attention of sword collectors and enthusiasts that would typically only even look at swords two or three times the price...

 And while, as we will see in this review by esteemed SBG contributor Mike Harris this sword isn't perfect, it is certainly at a level above what it's relatively humble price tag may suggest...

 The only thing is, production on these is limited, and they are kind of hard to get your hands on...

 Review by Mike Harris, Texas, USA